devonzara/bouncer/readme.md

 $user->retract('admin');
 ```

-### Removing an permission
+### Removing a permission

-The bouncer can also remove an permission previously granted to a user:
+The bouncer can also remove a permission previously granted to a user:

 ```php
 Bouncer::disallow($user)->to('ban-users');